-- a.
-Write correctly and clearly using the formats and compelling storytelling styles appropriate for the audiences and purposes for public relations/integrated communication or multimedia journalism. - i.
-Develop competence in library research for literature specific to public relations/integrated communication. - ii.
-Develop an understanding of the basic PR process through project and assignment development which will consist of public relations research and writing. - iii.
-Learn the fundamental principles and concepts of public relations through readings, class discussion, examination, written assignments and projects.
+- A. Write correctly and clearly using the formats and compelling storytelling styles appropriate for the audiences and purposes for public relations/integrated communication or multimedia journalism. - I. Develop competence in library research for literature specific to mass communication theory and research. - II.
+Identify the epistemological, ontological, and axiological placement of the various mass communication theories.

-Competency: Analysis and Systematic Inquiry
+2. Competency: Analysis and Systematic Inquiry

-- b.
-Develop an understanding of legal and ethical principles that exist in the field of public relations/integrated communication or multimedia journalism and be able to apply that understanding in their work. - i.
-Demonstrate an understanding of and be able to apply the First Amendment and other legal principles for public relations/integrated communication and/or multimedia journalism. - 1.
-Determine their own positions concerning media influence and management and review practical applications of those theories. - 2.
-Describe the ideas that influence the practice and development of communication systems (i.e., print, radio, television, internet, etc.) - ii.
-Demonstrate an understanding of professional ethical principles and issues for public relations/integrated communication and/or multimedia journalism.
+- A. Legal and Ethical Principles - I. Demonstrate an understanding of and be able to apply the First Amendment and other legal principles for public relations/integrated communication and/or multimedia journalism. - a.
+Determine their own positions concerning media influence and management and review practical applications of those theories. - b.
+Describe the ideas that influence the practice and development of communication systems (i.e., print, radio, television, internet, etc.) - II.
+Demonstrate an understanding of professional ethical principles and issues for public relations/integrated communication and/or multimedia journalism. - a.
+Describe the relationship between theory and ethics and practice.